ankushkaudi12/ankushkaudi12/README.md

 ## 🚀 Passionate Cybersecurity Enthusiast & Software Developer

 Welcome to my GitHub profile!
-I'm dedicated to building awesome projects and diving deep into the world of cybersecurity.
+I'm dedicated in building awesome projects and diving deep into the world of cybersecurity.
 I always strive to stay ahead with cutting-edge technologies and make impactful contributions.

 ---

 ## 🌟 About Me

-🔐 **Cybersecurity Enthusiast**: I have a keen interest in all things cybersecurity.
+🔐 **Cybersecurity Enthusiast**: I have a keen interest in all things of cybersecurity.
 From penetration testing to developing secure applications, I'm constantly exploring and learning.

 💻 **Software Developer**: I love writing clean, efficient, and scalable code.
 Whether it's frontend, backend, or full-stack development, I'm always up for a challenge.